-- Any information pertaining to the value of non-taxable income that is not reported on the tax return, i.e. social security benefits, etc.
+- Any information pertaining to the value of non-taxable income that is not reported on the tax return, e.g., Social Security benefits, etc.

 Log in to the FAFSA site.

 Check your status: Three days after you successfully file the FAFSA, you can check online to see if anything is incomplete or if additional steps need to be taken.
-We will get our copy/report within about two weeks after it has been submitted online.
+We will get our copy/report within about two weeks of it having been submitted online.

 Review and Accept Your Award